 Under the Growth Management Act (GMA), agricultural lands of long-term commercial significance are required to be designated and conserved.
 The General Policy Plan and its implementing measures seek to conserve approximately 63,000 acres of such lands in three distinct classifications: Riverway Commercial Farmland, Upland Commercial Farmland, and Local Commercial Farmland.
 These designated resource lands are mapped on the Permit, Planning, and Zoning Map, and the Focus on Farming Map.

 Snohomish County is developing strategies for the long-term viability of farming and designated agriculture resource lands.
 The county has adopted a program to sustain the existence and economic health of farming.
 Please see the Focus on Farming website for more information on the Agriculture Initiative as well as an Executive Order establishing a Farmland Expansion and Enhancement Delivery (FEED) Program to maintain and grow Snohomish County's farmland base and limit farmland conversion.
 (County Executive Order 18-02)

-The county has a pilot Transfer of Development Rights (TDR) program and a Purchase of Development Rights (PDR) program to conserve important farmlands of long-term commercial significance under GMA.
+The county has a Transfer of Development Rights (TDR) program and a Purchase of Development Rights (PDR) program to conserve important farmlands of long-term commercial significance under GMA.
 The TDR program works by directing new growth away from farmlands and toward urbanizing areas where urban services are more appropriate and can be provided efficiently.
-The TDR program is focused in the Arlington area.

 The PDR program is a grant-driven program focusing on preserving ag-land in the Tualco Valley, just south of Monroe.